arish096/langchain-models/README.md

 Content generation

-NLP experimentation
+Natural Language Processing

-The 1.LLMs directory contains examples focused on understanding this fundamental interaction.
+The 1.LLMs directory contains examples for understanding basic LLM interactions with LangChain.

-2. Chat Models
+💬 2.
+Chat Models

-Chat Models are designed around structured conversations rather than simple text prompts.
+Chat Models are designed specifically for conversational interactions and work with structured messages.

-A typical interaction can be represented as:

 System Message
        ↓